Mindfulness is Associated with Better Romantic Relationships

 By John M. de Castro, Ph.D.

-Attachment has been shown to affect the individual’s well-being.
+Attachment has been shown to affect the individual’s well-being and their relationships to others.
 There are a variety of ways that individuals attach to others.
 They are secure, insecure, avoidant, ambivalent, fearful, preoccupied, and disorganized attachment styles.
-Secure attachment style is healthy and leads to positive development while all of the others are maladaptive and unhealthy.
-All of the attachment styles, save secure attachment, are associated with depression.
+Secure attachment style is healthy and leads to positive development and satisfying relationships while all of the others are maladaptive and unhealthy.
+These unhealthy attachment styles tend to stress relationships

 CMCS – Center for Mindfulness and Contemplative Studies